 Stop 1: The Coffee Roaster

-I didn’t realize this before we got to New Zealand, but both Kiwis and Australians are extremely proud of their cafe culture.
-Each morning, as we headed out from our guesthouse in Darlinghurst, we laughed at how many people were crowded around tiny little cafe tables, sipping their morning lattes.
+As we learned in New Zealand, both Kiwis and Ozzies are extremely proud of their cafe culture.
+Each morning, we laughed at how many people were crowded around tiny little cafe tables, sipping their morning lattes.
 My favorite?
-A local spot that was always crammed with bulked up construction workers gossiping over tiny little espresso mugs before they headed off to the job.
+A local spot that was always crammed with bulked up construction workers.
+They sat at tiny tables, gossiping over little espresso mugs before they headed off to the job.

-This is why we weren’t surprised to learn that our tour would stop at The Coffee Roaster–one of the main brands we noticed advertised throughout the city’s cafes.
+This is why we weren’t surprised to learn that our tour would stop at The Coffee Roaster.
+It’s one of the main brands we noticed advertised throughout the city’s cafes.
 We were led through the roasting process by Dan Fitzsimmons, who founded the company in 1991 with his wife JoAnne.
 With a focus on small batch roasting, each bean is browned to perfection.

 As a non-coffee drinker when I’m home, I can at least say this: my latte at The Coffee Roaster was the beginning of my coffee-downing streak for the rest of our RTW.